Netherthong and The Wars.

 The people of Netherthong had contributed a substantial sum of money towards the Scouts Hut which had been “opened” in France early in 1916.
 It was a great wooden building and named ” The Boy Scouts YMCA Hut ” and was open from 11.30 to 1.30 and 4.30 to 8.30.
 It proved to be a very popular venue and was usually crowded to overflowing.

-In December 1916 the children of the primary department of Netherthong Wesleyan Sunday school took pennies and toys to the Christmas service.
+In December 1916, the children of the primary department of Netherthong Wesleyan Sunday school took pennies and toys to the Christmas service.
 The pennies bought a cake for wounded soldiers and this was taken by some of the children and teachers to the Military Hospital.
 The toys were sent to the West Indian Mission Creche.
-The same month the firm and employees of Messrs.
-Joseph Sykes & Co.
-Rock Mills, gave a tea, their second, in the Church schoolroom in aid of the Netherthong Red Cross Society.
+Christmas in the village was enlivened by a whist drive and dance in the Church School to which a party of 30 wounded soldiers from the Holmfirth Military Hospital were invited and conveyed by motor-car.
+The music for dancing was played by Mr.C.A.Wood on the piano and Mr. Fenton Walker on violin.

 In January 1917 a Whist Drive and Dance was held in the Church school to which 18 wounded soldiers from the Military Hospital were invited and conveyed by motor car.
 Music for dancing was by C.Wood ( piano ) and F.Walker ( violo ). £7 profit was handed to the treasurer of the Military Hospital.